Fire-Dragon-DoL/iry/README.md

     are cleared
 - `create!` and `update!` will raise `ActiveRecord::RecordNotSaved` for constraints that are caught by `iry`, instead of `ActiveModel::ValidationError`
-- Currently only PostgreSQL is supported, with the `pg` gem, but it's easy to add support for other databases.
+- Currently only PostgreSQL is supported with the `pg` gem, but it should be simple to add support for other databases.

 ## Installation